huangy22/data_blog_content/2018/Academic_Citation_Network/Academic_Paper_Citation_Network_PartI.md

 The task of community detection in networks is a very popular and important topic in network analysis.
 It is very similar to the unsupervised clustering task, with a major difference which is that the data points in a graph only have topological structure but without a well-defined distance metric.
 In recent years, a growing number of clustering algorithms have been proposed to study the community structure of the scientific networks [^1,^2,^3,^4,^5,^6,^7].

 Before talking about specific models to detect the clusters, I want to first discuss how would we evaluate a clustering result in a graph.
-The metric mostly commonly used is the [modularity](https://en.wikipedia.org/wiki/Modularity_(networks)) score, which represents how strongly connected the nodes within each cluster compared to nodes between different clusters.
-To give the definition of modularity, I first need to define several notions.
+The metric mostly commonly used is the **modularity** score, which represents how strongly connected the nodes within each cluster compared to nodes between different clusters.
+To give the definition of modularity, I first need to define several notations.
 I will use $n$ to represent the number of nodes in the graph, $m$ as the number of edges, $c$ as the number of clusters.
 Then, the definition of modularity is given by the following equation:

 {% asset_img modularity.png %}